wwwy3y3/coren/README.md

 1. write `coren.config.js`
 2. Use `new CorenWebpack` to extend webpack config
-3. add `defineXXXXX` method at your component
+3. add `coren decorator` at your component
 4. add `coren middleware` at express server
 5. start webpack server
 6. after webpack is built, `npm run coren-dev` ( or `coren dev`)